The University of Arizona Center for Integrative Medicine presented the second

 Integrative Approaches to Psychosis: Chis Palmer

 Reducing the Global Burden of Dementia: Dale E. Bredesen, MD

 Mindfulness: Shauna Shapiro, PhD

-And don’t miss the evening public panel:
+And attending the conference includes the amazing evening panel:

 Psychedelic Stories: Andrew Weil, Chuck Raison, and Michael Pollan!